DyingShades/justinluong.com/index.md

       Dr. Luong's lab focuses on adapting restoration practices for changing climates, integrating management, and socio-economic perspectives to understand rangeland ecology.
 Lab members engage in hands-on, in-field learning opportunities in greenhouses and with practitioners that inform real-world rangeland restoration and management projects to cultivate a diverse and inclusive learning environment.
     </p>
     <ul class="intro-bullets">
-  <li>Climate Restoration - We study how restoration can adapt to changing climates and addressing real management needs.</li>
+  <li>Climate Restoration: We study how restoration can adapt to changing climates and addressing real management needs.</li>
       <br>
-  <li>GRASS - Net - a practitioner community focused on seed sourcing, invasion control and sharing what works across California grasslands.</li>
+  <li>GRASS - Net: a practitioner community focused on seed sourcing, invasion control and sharing what works across California grasslands.</li>
       <br>
-  <li>Research with Impact - from long term evaluations of 37 restored coastal grasslands to cliamte stress responses.</li>
+  <li>Research with Impact: from long term evaluations of 37 restored coastal grasslands to cliamte stress responses.</li>
 </ul>

   </div>